 Gas crisis deepens as CNG stations in Sindh closed again

-A spokesperson for the gas utility said that all the CNG stations will stay closed for 72 hours from 8am on April 8, Friday till 8am on April 11, Monday.
+A spokesperson for the gas utility said that all the CNG stations would stay closed for 72 hours from 8am on April 8, Friday till 8am on April 11, Monday.

 CNG dealers had resumed their business on Feb 14, Monday after a gap of two and a half months.